 In improv, there’s a term for a performer who jumps into every scene and always feels the need to be the loudest, funniest person: stage hog (it’s not a positive term).
 A good improv performer knows when to be selfless—playing a more restrained character to make room for another performer to go big, helping to boost a struggling idea with energy and support, or staying out of a scene altogether to let the rest of the team shine.
-The same is true for managers, especially during one-to-ones.
+The same is true for managers, especially during one-on-ones.

 One-on-one meetings are fundamentally collaborative, but that collaboration can’t take place if one party steers the entire interaction, and the other is a passive passenger.
-So go into each one-to-one ready to be flexible, and adjust your role based on the team member you’re meeting with and their mood that day.
-In High Output Management, Andy Grove sketched out the fundamentals of this idea: that managers should come to one-to-ones equipped with questions but let their employee set the agenda.
+So go into each one-on-one ready to be flexible, and adjust your role based on the team member you’re meeting with and their mood that day.
+In High Output Management, Andy Grove sketched out the fundamentals of this idea: that managers should come to one-on-ones equipped with questions but let their employee set the agenda.

 If you have a tendency to do most of the talking in meetings, fight that urge and leave space for silence.
 It’s a concrete way to keep the focus on your employee, and it is an effective forcing function to get people to talk about what’s really on their minds.

 Conversely, if you feel yourself often losing control in your one-on-ones, gently insert some structure by asking targeted questions.